garethx/tfjs-examples/abalone-node/README.md

 yarn
 yarn train
 ```
+[Try in on CodeSandbox](https://codesandbox.io/s/github/tensorflow/tfjs-examples/tree/master/abalone-node) - hit '+' to get a terminal and run the above commands.

 By default, the training uses tfjs-node, which runs on the CPU.
 If you have a CUDA-enabled GPU and have the CUDA and CuDNN libraries